If you are experiencing a medical emergency on campus, dial 911 immediately.

 Smith Residence Hall (1) – Lounge, first level, near fire extinguisher

 Banning Residence Hall (1)- Lounge, first level, near fire extinguisher

 Walker Residence Hall (2) – First floor, across from reception desk and Fourth Floor, near RA quarters

 Exercise Annex next to Centennial Hall – across from check-in desk

 The Student Health Clinic is open 8 a.m. to noon and 1 p.m. to 5 p.m., Monday through Friday.

 Nurses are not trained as first responders, and are not equipped as such.

 If there is a true medical emergency, contact 911 as described above immediately!

 If not a medical emergency, but medical assistance is indicated, contact OCUPD at 5001 to request assistance to bring the patient to the health clinic during operating hours.

 An injured or ill person who can stand and is alert should be brought to the clinic for treatment.
 This is the best place to provide care for reasons of privacy as well as availability of supplies.
-The student health clinic is located in the southeast building of the Panhellenic Quad, just north of Centennial Hall.
+The student health clinic is located in the west wing of Kramer West, School of Nursing.